Exploratory Testing: Lessons from Fact Checking

 In 2015, Mike Caulfield popularised the concepts of web content as stream and garden.
 You can see more in his lecture and post.

-His primary work is in collaborative education.
+His primary work is in collaborative education, and you might also have chanced upon his SIFT approach to sorting truth from fiction.
 His open-source book Web Literacy for Student Fact-Checkers won a MERLOT award.

 In that book, he proposes ‘four moves and a habit’ for people seeking the truth.
 His instructions connect with me, as an exploratory tester – they remind me of what I do, and exhort me to do it better and to explain it more clearly.